 Next I got out my newly discovered Reaper Master Series Clotted Red.
 This was added to the wet palette.
 I’d started a new piece of parchment and with considerably less water in the container, basically just a damp sponge.
 I had all types of problems in Vancouver’s heat with the parchment drying out.
 I still have a long way to go until I get the wet palette just right.
 Anyway I put a fairly think layer of Clotted Red on all the things I wanted red.
 Then I mixed up a bone wash, this is a fairly standard recipe for me of water and old GW Rust Brown Ink.
 Some times I add a dab of red ink into the mix.
 I paint this pretty much all over the bone color, though obviously you can leave some of the bone unwashed.

 When that was all dry I painted more Vallejo Beige onto the bones in something of a drybrush but not totally, kinda half and half.
 I did drybrush white onto the bones, but I also painted white on the tips and in thin lines.
-I don’t like to drybrush but one thing that looks good and if you’re careful, drybrushing bones, horns, and skulls yields nice results.
+I don’t like to drybrush but one thing that looks good if you’re careful is drybrushing bones, horns, and skulls.
 Sometimes I don’t use white on my bones at all, this time since I’d invested so much time in the models I did.

 Next I got out my new pot of GW Blood Red and painted it on the ‘guts’ as a highlight.
 I’d used Beige and White to get reasonably exposed bones going.
 Then I mixed up another custom wash, this one is two drops of water, two brushes of old GW Shadow Black Ink and two brushes worth of old GW Plasma Red Ink.
 These like the Rust Brown Ink are in round pots with Citadel logos and black lids.